googleprojectzero/domato/README.md

 - programming language lines are enclosed in '!begin lines' and '!end lines' statement.
 This gives the grammar parser the necessary information that the lines inbetween are programming language lines and are thus parsed differently.
 - We used `<new element>` instead of `<element>`.
 This instructs the generator to create a new variable of type 'element' instead of generating the 'element' symbol.
 - `<string>` is one of the built-in symbols so no need to define it.
-- [optional] You can use !varformat statement to define the format of variables you want to use
+- [optional] You can use !varformat statement to define the format of variables you want to use.
 - [optional] You can use !lineguard statement to define additional code that gets inserted around every line in order to catch exceptions or perform other tasks.
 This is so you wouldn't need to write it for every line separately.
 - In addition to '!begin lines' and '!end lines' you can also use '!begin helperlines' and '!end helperlines' to define lines of code that will only ever be used if required when generating other lines (for example, helper lines might generate variables needed by the 'main' code, but you don't ever want those helper lines to end up in the output when they are not needed).